Moore's paradox

 The term 'Moore's paradox' is attributed to Ludwig Wittgenstein, who considered the paradox Moore's most important contribution to philosophy.
 Wittgenstein wrote about the paradox extensively in his later writings, which brought Moore's paradox the attention it would not have otherwise received.

-Moore's paradox has been connected to many other well-known logical paradoxes, including, though not limited to, the liar paradox, the knower paradox, the unexpected hanging paradox, and the preface paradox.
+Moore's paradox has been associated with many other well-known logical paradoxes, including, though not limited to, the liar paradox, the knower paradox, the unexpected hanging paradox, and the preface paradox.

-There is currently no generally accepted explanation of Moore's paradox in the philosophical literature.
-However, while Moore's paradox remains a philosophical curiosity, Moorean-type sentences are used by logicians, computer scientists, and those working in the artificial intelligence community as examples of cases in which a knowledge, belief, or information system is unsuccessful in updating its fund of knowledge, belief, or information in light of new or novel data.
+There is currently not any generally accepted explanation of Moore's paradox in the philosophical literature.
+However, while Moore's paradox remains a philosophical curiosity, Moorean-type sentences are used by logicians, computer scientists, and those working with artificial intelligence as examples of cases in which a knowledge, belief, or information system is not modified in response to new data.

 The problem

 Since Jaakko Hintikka's seminal treatment of the problem, it has become standard to present Moore's paradox by explaining why it is absurd to assert sentences that have the logical form:

 "P and NOT(I believe that P)" or "P and I believe that NOT-P."

 Philosophers refer to these, respectively, as the omissive and commissive versions of Moore's paradox.

-Moore himself presented the problem in two ways.
+Moore himself presented the problem in two versions.

-The more fundamental way of setting up the problem starts from the following three premises:
+The more fundamental manner of stating the problem starts from the three premises following: